esilver0/CATT/sslstrip-experiment.md

 in the address bar.

 Copy the file location to the right of "Profile Directory" and "Open Directory".
-Then close all the tabs in Firefox.
+Then close all the tabs in the Firefox window where NoVNC is running.
 You could also run in another "client" session `killall firefox`

 Run